sdaberdaku/resume/resume.md

 Experience
 ----------
 ### <span>Aug 2023 -- present</span> &diams; <span>Data Engineering Tech Lead @ Cardo AI</span>
 - Developed a Helm Chart for deploying cost-effective and stable TrinoDB clusters on EKS with Karpenter.
-The clusters use EC2 spot instances for the Trino workers, and avoid spot termination disruptions by using a combination of graceful shutdown and query retry policy.
+Although EC2 spot instances are used for the Trino workers, the cluster is not disrupted by spot termination events.
 Other features include spill-to-disk and Alluxio cache support on EC2 nodes with NVMe.
 - Developed a multi-account strategy for Cardo AI's AWS environments, for optimal data segregation, cost accounting, security and scalability.
 - Implemented fully-automated deployments of Apache Airflow and Databricks environments with Terraform modules and ArgoCD for various teams in the company, guaranteeing data separation and detailed cost allocation.
 - Developed a Helm Chart for Spark Connect server and Spark Thrift server, which can be used concurrently by multiple Apache Spark applications, effectively optimising infrastructure costs and improving the overall developer experience.